-We Publish Our AI Accuracy Numbers.
+We Publish Our Accuracy Numbers.
 Here's Why.

 Ask a construction AI vendor how accurate their software is.
 You'll get one of three answers: a vague "very high," a cherry-picked number from a controlled demo, or silence.
 Nobody publishes their real numbers.